 How can refinancing help you save on your student loans so you can start saving for your kids’ education?
 Student loan refinancing allows you to trade in all your student loans for one new loan with a potentially lower interest rate and more favorable repayment terms.

 When you refinance your student loans, the lender looks at your current financial situation, including your credit score, income, and future earning potential (among other factors) to calculate an interest rate that could potentially be lower than what you might be paying to the federal government or a private student loan lender.
-Decreasing the interest rate may allow you to save money over the life of your loan (provided your term remains the same or is shorter).

 Refinancing Options

 If you are interested in refinancing student loans with bad credit, know that it may be more challenging to secure a competitive interest rate.
-It’s possible to find a lender and refinanced loans that meet your needs, but you may need to shop around or consider adding a cosigner to your application.
-A student loan cosigner is someone who agrees to take on responsibility for the loan if you, the primary borrower, is unable to make payments in the future.
+It’s possible to find a lender and refinanced loans that meet your needs, but you may need to shop around.
+Be patient as you go through the process.

 If you’re unable to add a cosigner or just want to focus on refinancing without a cosigner, you might want to take some time to focus on building your credit.
 A few tips on building credit include making monthly payments on-time, keeping your debt-to-income ratio low, and checking your credit report regularly to remove any errors.

 On top of potentially saving on interest rates, refinancing your student loans can consolidate multiple student loan payments into one monthly payment.
+This can simplify your money management and bill paying.

 Furthermore, if you’re able to shorten your loan term through student loan refinancing, you could pay off your student loans even faster, further reducing the amount of interest you’d pay over the course of your loan.
-Those savings can be converted into savings for your kiddo’s future education — hopefully saving them from having to take out too many student loans themselves.
+Those savings can be converted into savings for your child’s future education — hopefully saving them from having to take out too many student loans themselves.

 Tips for Saving for College